 Athletes Bear Full Responsibility

-Nutritional supplements present a doping risk as they may be contain prohibited substances.
+Nutritional supplements present a doping risk as they may be contaminated with prohibited substances.

 Athletes bear full responsibility for samples reporting a positive test due to prohibited substances contained in nutritional supplements they have taken.
 A reduction of the sanctions is only possible, if the athletes can prove that they have taken all precautionary measures to reduce the associated doping risk.